 So this is a brief dive into headshots.
 A quick two minute read about why you want an awesome headshot, the process of getting a headshot and how to get the most out of your session.

 Like them or hate them head shots are great for a number of reasons.
 They are typically used for social media from Linkedin, Facebook, Instagram, Google+ to more personal items such as business cards and company identification cards as well as e-mail signatures.

-The goal of a head shot for me is to end up three photos.
+The goal of a head shot for me is to end up with three solid photos.
 I say three because it gives you options for different platforms where you may use the headshots.
 The first photo will be smiling with teeth, this shows that you’re a happy person.
 The second is smiling without teeth to also show that you’re a happy person or easy to deal with.
 The third photo is a serious face or focused look, this shows that you’re a professional or focused professional.